Oykunle/afrikunle-starter-monorepo/README.md

 ---

 ## 🌍 Vision
-Afrikunle is a learning platform that helps people **learn Python in their own languages.**
+Afrikunle isn’t just another coding app — it’s **vibe coding**.
+We teach Python in your own language, with your rhythm and your culture in mind.
-Our mission is to make programming accessible and inclusive — breaking the English barrier in coding education.
+Our mission is to make programming **accessible, expressive, and inspiring** for everyone — not just those fluent in English.

 **Languages supported:**
 🇬🇧 English • 🇫🇷 French